apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 ---
 title: "HugeGraph-Server Quick Start"
-linkTitle: "Install HugeGraph-Server"
+linkTitle: "Install/Build HugeGraph-Server"
 weight: 1
 ---

 ### 1 HugeGraph-Server Overview

-HugeGraph-Server is the core part of the HugeGraph Project, contains submodules such as Core、Backend、API.
+`HugeGraph-Server` is the core part of the HugeGraph Project, contains submodules such as Core、Backend、API.

 The Core Module is an implementation of the Tinkerpop interface; The Backend module is used to save the graph data to the data store, currently supported backends include：Memory、Cassandra、ScyllaDB、RocksDB; The API Module provides HTTP Server, which converts Client's HTTP request into a call to Core Module.